mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-display-page-model.md

 title: Expo Display Page Model
 ---

-For every Nomad Display Page, there is an associated C# source file that defines the *Model* class.
+For every Display Page, there is an associated C# source file that defines the *Model* class.

 The *Model* class is a class derived from `ASNA.QSys.Expo.Model.DisplayPageModel` which we will refer in this page to `QSys DisplayPageModel` (for short).